Frequently Asked Questions

 When placing residents together, we are looking to pair students who can maintain civility and respect based on some basic lifestyle similarities.
-After move-in, your RC will help you begin your living relationship with a guided discussion on what makes you and your roommate comfortable.
-After the discussion, you and your roommate will complete a roommate agreement that your RC will keep on file in case further discussion becomes necessary.
+After move-in, your Resident Director (RD) will help you begin your living relationship with a guided discussion on what makes you and your roommate comfortable.
+After the discussion, you and your roommate will complete a roommate agreement that your RD will keep on file in case further discussion becomes necessary.

 - Communicate with your roommate in an effort to rectify the problem.

-- If after that conversation, roommates cannot work their problems out, you should speak with your Resident Coordinator about mediation.
+- If after that conversation, roommates cannot work their problems out, you should speak with your Resident Director about mediation.

-- If mediation is unsuccessful, you can discuss a possible room change with your Resident Coordinator.
-Room changes ARE NOT permitted before September 2, 2013 and must be officially approved by the Office of Campus Housing.
+- If mediation is unsuccessful, you can discuss a possible room change with your Resident Director.
+Room changes ARE NOT permitted before week 2 of the semester and must be officially approved by the Office of Campus Housing.
 An improper room change will be considered a violation of the Housing Agreement and disciplinary action may be taken.

 Housing & Campus Resources

-All students residing on campus must be on one of the University’s meal plans except for seniors and graduate students living in Main Hall.
-Upperclassmen may change their choice of the meal plan until the add/drop period ends each semseter.
-All first year students are required to be on the 19 meal plan during their first year.
+All students residing on campus must be on one of the University’s meal plans except for graduate students living in Main Hall.
+Upperclassmen may change their choice of the meal plan until the add/drop period ends each semester.
+All first year students are required to be on one of the 19 meal plan during their first year.